Let's address the 5 biggest myths surrounding pickle juice.

 The third reason to never drink Gatorade again?
 Food dyes.

-In healthy, fermented pickle juice there are zero sugars, dyes and no correlation to dental problems.
+In healthy, fermented pickle juice there are zero sugars, no dyes and no correlation to dental problems.

-Here at Olive My Pickle, our LiveBrine Pickle Juice contains superfoods such as Blue Spirulina, Dragon Fruit and Beet which give it its vibrant color, naturally.
+Here at Olive My Pickle, our LiveBrine Pickle Juice contains superfoods such as Blue Spirulina, Dragon Fruit and Beet which give LiveBrine its vibrant color, naturally.
+Read all about these powerful superfoods powders and all their health benefits in our LiveBrine Buying Guide article.

 Myth #3 Drinking pickle juice helps a hangover.